Nvidia RTX Video Super Resolution

 Once enabled, power up the Chrome or Edge browser on your Windows PC.
 Open your favorite streaming platform and play any video at resolutions between 360p and 1440p (preferably full-screen).
 Nvidia Video Super Resolution will kick into action and upscale the content on your screen instantly.

 Taking your viewing experience to the next level has never been easier.
 Plus, you don’t have to pay extra for better quality.
 If you have a compatible Nvidia GPU, I highly recommend turning on Nvidia VSR.
 In our brief time testing the feature, we noticed that the video had better sharpness and clarity.
 We hope the steps in this guide proved helpful for you!
-Which movie would you watch first after turning on Nvidia RTX VSR?
+Which movie would you watch first after turning on the Nvidia RTX VSR feature?
 Let us know in the comments below.

 Leave a Reply